Menu

 Religious Education

-Recreating Palm Sunday for Christianity Wonder Week
+Recreating Palm Sunday for part of our Christianity module

 RELIGIOUS EDUCATION AT WYBOURN COMMUNITY PRIMARY

 At Wybourn Community Primary, we believe that religious education is crucial to the holistic development of all the children in our school.
-In a community which is becoming more ethnically or religiously diverse, the teaching of religious education is vital for promoting the acceptance of different religions.
+In a community which is not ethnically or religiously diverse, the teaching of religious education is vital for promoting the acceptance of different religions.
 Religious education at Wybourn Community provokes challenging questions about human life, beliefs, communities and ideas.
 Children are encouraged to express ideas and insights of their own into significant human questions which religions address.
-Our religious education curriculum follows the Sheffield Agreed Syllabus, revised in September 2019.
+Our religious education curriculum follows the Sheffield Agreed Syllabus, revised in September 2024.

 Intent